On Saturday I took a day trip to Uruguay. What can I tell you? It was an impulse purchase.

 There is also a bullring.
 Built in 1910, it hosted just 8 fights before bullfighting was outlawed two years later.
 Since then it has stood empty in an increasing state of decay.

-The night before my trip I googled what to do in Colonia, which was a mistake because I came across a lot of people saying how dull it was.
+The night before my trip I googled what to do in Colonia, which was a mistake because I came across a few blogs saying how dull it was.
 It’s a bit like reading bad cinema reviews before going to see a film (I usually never read reviews before I do something; I like to make up my own mind).